lightly-ai/lightly/benchmarks/imagenet/resnet50/README.md

 * Provide easy to use/adapt reference implementations of SSL methods.
 * Implemented methods should be self-contained and use the Lightly building blocks.
 See [simclr.py](simclr.py).
 * Remain as framework agnostic as possible.
-The benchmarks currently only rely on PyTorch and Pytorch Lightning.
+The benchmarks currently only rely on PyTorch and PyTorch Lightning.

 **Non-Goals**